yonaskolb/XcodeGen/Docs/ProjectSpec.md

 - MyApp Staging
 - MyApp Production

-Each scheme would use different build configuration for the different build types, specifically debug configs for `run`, `test`, and `anaylze`, and release configs for `profile` and `archive`.
+Each scheme would use different build configuration for the different build types, specifically debug configs for `run`, `test`, and `analyze`, and release configs for `profile` and `archive`.
 The MyUnitTests target would also be linked.

 ```